wp-plugins/nextgen-facebook/readme.txt

 = Version 4.0 =

-Added persistent and non-persistant caching code to improve speed (especially for logged-in users), added support for video preview images from Vimeo.
+Added persistent and non-persistent caching code to improve speed (especially for logged-in users), added support for video preview images from Vimeo.

 = Version 3.6.3 =